tgstation/tgstation/tools/aseprite_tilesethelper/readme.md

 1. In the same DMI file as your imported sprites, go to the top left and click "Colors", then "Edit..."
 2. Click on the colors you dont want, and press Delete (Backspace will not work)

+## Can I use this to test carpet/wall designs?

+Yes you can!
+You can copy sprite into the file by having the relevant .DMI file, Copying and Pasting, aligning each sprite over the file.

+1. Open your .PNG or DMI file using DreamMaker
+   1.1 If you're using a DMI file this will take longer to set up, but allow for more control.
+2. Copy + Paste using Ctrl + C & Ctrl + V into the image itself!
+   2.1 If you're copying a .PNG of the sprites, align your image to the slot, alotted to you below the red line as best you can!